https://dailyhive.com/vancouver/vancouver-realtor-billboard-ad

 LA & SF have their versions of a C-Train or an Edmonton LRT, but they also have proper big city size subway stations & trains.

 The entire SkyTrain-and-Canada+Line should have been built with a provision to eventually have 172m long stations, or at least 152m.
 While the elevated stations could somewhat be lengthened, it's much more difficult & costly for the underground stations.
-Had they already been roughed out, it would have just been a matter of completing them.
+Had they already been roughed out, it would have just been a matter of eventually completing them.

 Nothing in the 70s or 80s like in Melbourne, Sydney, Brisbane or Toronto.
 So many of these buildings should be designed in which an extra 20-30 floors can eventually be added.